+The Univention Configuration Registry Variables google-apps/attributes/mapping/. (page 282) is used to configure which LDAP attributes (e.g. first name, last name, etc.) of a user account are synchronized.
 The Univention Configuration Registry Variable and its values reflect the nested data structure of the G Suite user accounts.
 The names that follow the percentage sign in the values are the attributes in the UCS LDAP.
-If all Univention Configuration Registry Variable google-apps/attributes/mapping/. \ (page 294) are removed, no data other than the primary email address is synchronized.
+If all Univention Configuration Registry Variable google-apps/attributes/mapping/. (page 282) are removed, no data other than the primary email address is synchronized.

-The Univention Configuration Registry Variable google-apps/attributes/anonymize (page 294) can be used to specify comma-separated LDAP attributes that are created in the G Suite domain but filled with random values.
+The Univertion Configuration Registry Variable google-apps/attributes/anonymize (page 282) can be used to specify comma-separated LDAP attributes that are created in the G Suite domain but filled with random values.

-The Univention Configuration Registry Variable google-apps/attributes/never (page 294) can be used to specify comma-separated LDAP attributes that should not be synchronized, even if they are configured via google-apps/attributes/mapping/.\ (page 294) or google-apps/attributes/anonymize (page 294).
+The Univention Configuration Registry Variable google-apps/attributes/never (page 282) can be used to specify comma-separated LDAP attributes that should not be synchronized, even if they are configured via google-apps/attributes/mapping/. (page 282) or google-apps/attributes/anonymize (page 282).

-The synchronization of Google Apps for Work user groups can be enabled with the Univention Configuration Registry Variable google-apps/groups/sync (page 294).
+The synchronization of Google Apps for Work user groups can be enabled with the Univention Configuration Registry Variable google-apps/groups/sync (page 282).